QuantEcon/lecture-source-jl/rst_files/julia_environment.rst

 It becomes increasingly important as you learn Julia, and you will find it to be a useful tool for interacting with Julia and installing packages

 As a reminder, to open the REPL on your desktop, either

     #.
-Navigating to Julia through your menus or desktop icons (Windows, OSX), or
+Navigating to Julia through your menus or desktop icons (Windows, Mac), or

     #.
 Opening a terminal and typing ``julia`` (Linux)